-We know slouching in chairs is bad for your back.
+You know slouching in chairs is bad for your back.
 However, sitting up too straight and still can also irritate your back.

-For relief of back pain from prolonged sitting, intermittently try leaning back in your chair with your feet on the floor with a slight curve in the low back.
+For relief of back pain from prolonged sitting, intermittently, try leaning back in your chair with your feet on the floor with a slight curve in the low back.
 Also, stand for part of the day when possible (for example, while on the phone or reading).

+Lift properly to protect your back from pain.
 When lifting, it's the way you lift that is most important, not just the weight you are lifting.
 When lifting, try to be as close to the object as possible, squatting to make the lift.
 Use your legs to lift.
 Don't torque your body or bend during the lift but be careful, do not attempt to lift heavy weight beyond your capability.

+Is bed rest always best for back pain?
 Bed rest can help an acute back strain or injury.
 But it is not true that you should stay in bed.
 Sometimes remaining immobile in bed can actually make back pain worse.
 Strict bed rest was once common medical advice for back pain.
 But doctors today are more likely to recommend moderate activity as you heal.

 Sure, if you lift heavy objects at work routinely, you are more likely to have back pain.
 Posture and the weight of the things you carry certainly can cause or exacerbate your pain.
 But workers with sedentary jobs are actually more prone to disk injury than those who are moderately active at work.
 And as many as 85% of people who have back pain can't recall a specific moment when it occurred.
 That suggests many other things are more likely to cause back pain than injury, such as disk degeneration, infections, and conditions that are inherited, such as ankylosing spondylitis.